.

 Any POEMs purchase, whatever the mechanism, may need to draw on support functions within the system.
 They will have to include:

-• Dynamic pricing: POEMs isn’t allowed to impose prices.
+- Dynamic pricing: POEMs isn’t allowed to impose prices.
 It needs inputs allowing each seller to set their own terms.
 That might include settings around compensation for travel, and escalating charges for short notice or short length demand.

-• Reliability reward: POEMs can never make a user do anything, but it should objectively monitor whether buyers and sellers complete their transactions.
+- Reliability reward: POEMs can never make a user do anything, but it should objectively monitor whether buyers and sellers complete their transactions.
 Any user – person or organization – can then exploit a good track record as they wish.
 Within the system, proven reliability should lead to higher earnings, training, and cheaper insurance.

-• Financial functions: Buyers have to transfer funds to sellers, so POEMs needs a payment system.
+- Financial functions: Buyers have to transfer funds to sellers, so POEMs needs a payment system.
 It could also offer entry-level bank accounts, peer-to-peer lending, tax calculation and deduction on each transaction, welfare payments conditional on maintaining reliability, and more.
 With this set up, it’s no stretch to also then offer:

 Insurance: This could include transaction cover so if a seller lets a buyer down, there is immediate funding to book a replacement.
 This hour-by-hour micro-insurance could come from an Allianz, China Life, or Berkshire Hathaway of course.
 But it could equally be someone with $100 to invest for a week choosing to pool it instantly to insure, say, rental of stud animals.

-Portable Benefits: POEMs must calculate and deduct charges to cover sickness cover, pensions, or holiday pay.
+Portable Benefits: POEMs could calculate and deduct charges to cover sickness cover, pensions, or holiday pay.
 But there’s no one model or provider.
 Anyone can be part of a pool selling these services on competing terms to users.
 That could include co-operatives, or public provision.

 Escrow functions: To keep trading reliable, POEMs should deduct funds from a buyer’s account then release them to the seller only once a transaction completes.
 Some buyers will need funds immediately, so there also has to be a market for seamlessly factoring future payments.